 You can even enroll in their rewards program, buy items, and receive special notifications of promotions directly.

 Did you know Puerto Rico is the Rum Capital of the world?
 Over 70% of the rum sold and consumed in the United States alone comes from this Caribbean island.
 From gold to white, spiced or dark, your preferred drink will be at its best when mixed with one of the many on-island distilled spirits.

 While many establishments have their interpretation of traditional cocktails like the piña colada, ask to have your drink crafted with award-winning Puerto Rican brands like Bacardí, Don Q, or Ron del Barrilito to see what all the buzz is about.

-A great way to taste and learn about the over 70 brands under the Rums of Puerto Rico quality seal is to take a tour around Casa Bacardí or Serrallés.
+A great way to taste and learn about the over 70 brands under the Rums of Puerto Rico quality seal is to take a tour around Casa BACARDÍ or Castillo Serrallés.
 Visit La Casita de los Rones in Old San Juan, or make time for a rum tasting excursion.
 Try some creative, rum-forward cocktails at La Barrita del Lado or book the cigar room at La Central by Mario Pagán, both at Distrito T-Mobile in San Juan.